vignettes/v020_datastorage.Rmd

 (where you also have an n2khab_data

-folder in each collaborator’s file system, make sure that the folder is
+directory in each collaborator’s file system, make sure that the

-the functions search the folder in that order and use the first
+default, the functions search the directory in that order and use the

 From your working directory, use fileman_folders()